escaparrac/IRL-relay-SRT-RTMP/README.md

 sudo systemctl enable sls.service
 ```

 We are done with the SRT server.
-Now, you should configure the [NOALBS Service](https://github.com/escaparrac/IRL-relay-SRT-RMTP/tree/main#noalbs) to enable the automatic scene switching.
+Now, you can configure the [NOALBS Service](https://github.com/escaparrac/IRL-relay-SRT-RMTP/tree/main#noalbs) to enable the automatic scene switching.

 # RTMP with stats monitor (nginx)
 ```